MMDT1022 HTML II and Javascript

 REQUIREMENTS

 This course is lecture/lab based.
 The MMDT/CST staff will deliver the lectures, as well as supervise the lab.
-The student is expected to spend at least 48 hours per credit in self study with direction from instructors and/or instructional guides and testing.
-This a three (3) credit course, so an average student is expected to spend approximately 144 hours completing this course, which includes lectures and lab.
-All lectures will be scheduled, with that schedule posted online.
+The student is expected to spend at least 45 hours per credit in self study with direction from instructors and/or instructional guides and testing.
+This a three (3) credit course, so an average student is expected to spend approximately 135 hours completing this course, which includes lectures and lab.
+All lectures will be scheduled.

 Version Information: